 “I never wanted to feel like that again, so I was going to make a change.
 I’m really, really happy that it happened.
-I wasn’t happy at the time that, but now I’m very grateful for it now.”
+I wasn’t happy at the time that it happened, but now, I’m very grateful for it.”

-The changes she made included a move from Texas to California where she began training under a new set of coaches.
-She expects the results to show on 22 November.
+The changes she made included a move from Texas to California, where she began training under a new set of coaches – including well-respected veteran and head coach, Mark Munoz – at the Treigning Lab.

 Going For Gold